ck9753/Kubernetes-based-Continuous-Delivery/README.md

-# Individual Project2: A functional rust microservice web application using spotify API
+# A functional rust microservice web application using spotify API

 ## Objectvices of Project